UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/rebeca.chiorean/index.md

 ![KiCad schematic](ChioreanRebeca_PicoWand.svg)

 ### Pictures of hardware
 This shows the hardware until now.
 The display shows "IDLE" when the Pico Wand is not moving.
-It can also sense "left-right" movement and "up-down".
+It can also sense "left-right" movement and "up-down".<br />
 ![PicoWand hardware picture idle](picture_of_hardware.png)
 ![PicoWand hardware picture left right](picture_of_hardware_leftright.png)
-![PicoWand hardware picture up down](picture_of_hardware_updown.png) Note that in the picture the position for up-down and left-right look inverted, that is because PicoWand is supposed to be held as a remote.
+![PicoWand hardware picture up down](picture_of_hardware_updown.png) Note that in the picture, the positions for "up-down" and "left-right" look inverted, that is because PicoWand is supposed to be held as a remote.

 ### Bill of Materials